lowRISC/opentitan/util/ipgen/README.md

 ## Library usage

-Ipgen can be used as Python library by importing from the `ipgen` package.
+ipgen can be used as a Python library by importing from the `ipgen` package.
 Refer to the comments within the source code for usage information.

 The following example shows how to produce an IP block from an IP template.